Hell's Kitchen Neighborhood Review - Manhattan Moving Guide 2024

 Crime 5

-Many famous actors, from Jerry Seinfeld to Madonna, have resided there largely because of that reason.
+Many famous actors, from Jerry Seinfeld to Madonna, have resided there mainly because of that.

-This Hell's Kitchen neighborhood review will look into public transportation, restaurants, average apartment rent, and home sale prices.
+This Hell's Kitchen neighborhood review will examine public transportation, restaurants, average apartment rent, and home sale prices.

-While the main theater area of Broadway is outside of Hell's Kitchen's borders, it is home to the Alvin Ailey American Dance Theater, The Upright Citizens Brigade Theatre, Broadway Dance Center, New World Stages, Terminal 5, and Stage 48.
+While Broadway's main theater area is outside Hell's Kitchen's borders, it is home to the Alvin Ailey American Dance Theater, The Upright Citizens Brigade Theatre, Broadway Dance Center, New World Stages, Terminal 5, and Stage 48.

 You'll find plenty of activities along the Hudson River piers and the ever-popular Intrepid Air, Sea, and Space Museum.